bashmailer/bbci_public/doc/ToolboxIntro.markdown

 ```

 ## Segmentation and plotting of ERPs   <a id="Epo"></a>
-Having the basic ingredients together, we can start a simple ERP analsis
+Having the basic ingredients together, we can start a simple ERP analysis

 ```matlab
 % segmentation of continuous data in 'epochs' based on markers